-When the executive orders of the Governor, in conjunction with health officials, expires on June 30, 2021, face masks will be optional for all staff, students, and visitors.
-This includes for summer programming in the district buildings, and when returning to school in the Fall of 2021.
-This plan is based on the current health and safety data, and will only be excepted in the instance of new directives that remove this discretion.
+When the executive orders of the Governor, in conjunction with health officials, expires on February 9th, 2022, face masks will be optional for all staff, students, and visitors, pending an extension by executive order, or decision by the Nutley Board of Education.
+This includes for summer programming in the district buildings, and when returning to school in the Fall of 2022.
+This plan is based on the current health and safety data, and will only be accepted in the instance of new directives that remove this discretion.